Keith and Dufftown Railway on the internet

 For details of the above use Appeals link to the left or click this link: Appeals

-The Buffer Stop opened at the start of the season on Friday 18th April 2014 and will close on 28th September 2014.
+The Buffer Stop will open at the start of the season on Friday 18th April 2014 and will close on 28th September 2014.
 During the season the Buffer Stop serves tea, coffee, soup, sandwiches, cakes and scones.
 We enjoy serving booked parties, those using our trains or just popping in while passing.
 All are welcome to enjoy our good food at good prices.

 Please note the Buffer Stop is entirely staffed by volunteers and its operation is dependent on sufficient volunteers being available to operate it.
 PLEASE NOTE THAT ON FRIDAY 6TH JUNE 2014 THE BUFFER STOP WILL NOT BE OPEN due to a shortage of qualified volunteers.
 More volunteers are always welcome see our Volunteers page using Volunteers link to the left or click this link: Volunteers

 TUESDAY WORK PARTY

 The Tuesday Work Party at Dufftown station has tended to concentrated on “light work” i.e. smaller tasks that tend to appear further down the list of priorities e.g. painting and keeping the environment tidy etc. However, of late they have been involved in more major work such as the refurbishment of our DMUs , the Brake Van, Permanent Way and a multitude of other tasks.
 We can find work suited to everyone’s ability.
 Works trains and training runs on our DMU also take place.

 This is another reason why people should not trespass on the line at any time.
 We do not just run scheduled services as published in our timetable but works trains on any day of the week and at any time of the day.
 Many people assume that if there are no scheduled services on a day then there will be no trains but this is very wide of the mark.
 We can and do run works trains, training runs and line inspections on any day of the week and potentially at any time of the day.
 Please do not trespass on the line at any time.